 A week later I mentioned to a friend how I wish I had a sewing machine to make better masks for us.
 Low and behold this friend had two sewing machines!
 What!!

 Turns out when she PCSed the plug for her sewing machine went missing but was found a year later.
 Been there right?
 Like the time I found my lamp shades in the dog food container.

 The next day we did a drive by trunk exchange and controlled the urge to give each other a hug.

-Back at home I took it out of the bag, placed it on the table and said…. “oh crap.”
+Back at home I took the machine out of the bag, placed it on the table and said…. “oh crap.”

 This machine was legit.
 It had bobbins, knobs, dials, slits at the top.
-My daughter came over at one point and the entire bottom came off!
+My daughter came over at one point and the entire bottom slid off!

 Ok, all I need to do is make a face mask… we can do it!

 HOW TO SET UP A SEWING MACHINE FOR BEGINNERS